 Your support of the Massachusetts Literacy Launch initiative is much appreciated.
-As part of this initiative, PSB participated in DESE's Literacy Academy, which provided resources and professional development to our district leaders and educators.
-In December, we selected a new, evidence-based K-5 ELA curriculum aligned with the Science of Reading.
+As part of this initiative, PSB participated in DESE's Literacy Academy, which provided resources and professional development to our district leaders and educators, resulting in our selection of a new, evidence-based K-5 ELA curriculum aligned with the Science of Reading.